-THE SHARK FIN TRADE
+THE US SHARK FIN TRADE

 Although the amount of fins entering into the United States is difficult to estimate, the nation unquestionably plays a major role in the global shark fin trade.
 For example, the Food and Agriculture Organization of the United Nations (FAO) estimated that over 1,000 metric tons of shark fins were imported into the United States in 2007.
 For the same year, however, the National Oceanic and Atmospheric Administration (NOAA) reported approximately 29 metric tons imported.
 The discrepancy between FAO and NOAA figures is due to a number of factors, including lack of oversight, differences in labeling rules, and the fact that the United States only requires shark fins to be labeled as such when the product is dried (wet or freshly cut shark fins, as well as fins on ice, are not necessarily counted).
 But even though NOAA’s low estimates do not capture the full scope of the problem, it is clear that a staggering number of fins are passing through our borders—and many of these come from countries that have no regulations whatsoever concerning the finning of sharks at sea.

-CURRENT SHARK FINNING LEGISLATION
+CURRENT SHARK FINNING LEGISLATION in the USA

 Growing concerns for shark populations have led legislators in the United States to enact laws to restrict the practice of finning, as well as the possession of shark fins.